-With his new outlook on life as someone who had appreciation for what he did have, as opposed to what he did not have, Lanclos naturally started going after the dreams that inspired him the most.
+With his new outlook on life as someone with appreciation for what he did have, as opposed to what he did not, Lanclos naturally started going after the dreams that inspired him the most.
 He simply started by putting into practice a valuable truth to achieving anything difficult.
-From his own personal experiences, he learned that one must never envision a future accomplishment based upon one's current limitations.
+From his own personal experiences, he learned that one must never envision a future accomplishment based upon one's own current limitations.
 For example, after having two ACL surgeries on both knees and a shattered collarbone, all from three years of football injuries, he set an athletic goal to become a State Champion in wrestling.
 An outlandish dream that no one thought was even remotely possible, including his coaches and doctors.
-However, Lanclos saw himself as the wrestler that would go the extra mile and, his senior year, he did in fact take home the title as State Champion.
+However, Lanclos saw himself as the wrestler that would go the extra mile and, his senior year, he did in fact take home the title as State Champion at Basile High School.
 Academically, despite his advisors suggesting that college may not be in the cards for him due to his low ACT scores and no financial resources, he refused to let them set his goals and set his own to graduate from college.
-As Lanclos worked his way through school, he studied business at USL in Lafayette, UNO in New Orleans and, finally, Baruch College in New York City.
+He was so inspired to be the first in his family to graduate from a university that the day after graduating high school he moved out on his own, and with only $500 to his name, Lanclos started working his way through college.
+He studied business at USL in Lafayette, UNO in New Orleans and, finally, Baruch College in New York City.
 After ten years he not only went on to graduate as one of the top graduates at Baruch, but did so as the only student that year to receive a utility patent and to be featured in the New York Times.
 He studied patent books to file his own patent, researched capital investing to raise his own capital and uncovered unique marketing techniques to develop exposure for his invention.
 For instance, when he personally called the patent editor of the Times in an attempt to convince them to publish an article on his invention, The PC--PaperClip.
 Again, the comments of a far-fetched idea had become part of daily conversations amongst his peers.
-No one thought Lanclos had a chance that one of the most read publications in the world would ever mention him or his invention in a publication.
+No one thought Lanclos had a chance that one of the most read publications in the world would ever mention him or his invention in any publication.
 BUT, Lanclos saw it differently and, as they say, the rest is history.

 Throughout the time Lanclos was in New York he was behind the scenes to billions of dollars’ worth of investment transactions under a large international family-office.
 Because of Lanclos' ability to overcome incredible odds, the principal of this family-office saw potential in his future and took him under his wing.
-With billions of AUM and holdings in Italy, Monaco and the United States, Lanclos was exposed to a very large number of high net-worth individuals and a treasure-chest of investment philosophies.
+With billions of AUM and holdings in Italy, Monaco and the United States, Lanclos was exposed to a very large number of ultra high net-worth individuals and a treasure-chest of their investment philosophies.
 He learned how to facilitate proprietary deal flow, identify talent investing and fundraising within the UHNWI world.
-Lanclos witnessed firsthand why you must always bet on the jockey and not the horse when investing in companies.
+Lanclos witnessed firsthand why you must always bet on the jockey when investing in companies.
 This was an educational opportunity that Lanclos marks as priceless throughout his business career.
-He understands that analytics are very important to partnerships, but never to replace shaking hands with business owners and understanding their vision of the future, first.
-This tried and true philosophy of investing in people is the framework in which their investment thesis is based.
+He understands that analytics and scalability are very important issues to consider in partnerships, but never to replace shaking hands with business owners and understanding their vision of the future, first.
+This tried and true philosophy of investing in people is the framework in which their investment thesis is deeply rooted.